jonahmakowski/pyWrskp/src/docGeneration/prompt.md

 **Create Python Documentation for Script**
 =====================================

-As a software developer specializing in writing Python documentation, create a comprehensive documentation for the following Python script.
+As a software developer specializing in writing documentation, create a comprehensive documentation for the following script.
 The document should be written in Markdown format.

 ### Program Overview
 -------------------

-The provided Python script is designed to [briefly describe the program's purpose or functionality].
+The provided script is designed to [briefly describe the program's purpose or functionality].
 This document will provide an overview of the script's functions and classes, along with explanations and examples.

 ### Table of Contents
 -----------------------------